pycroscopy/pyUSID/docs/data_format.rst

 Videos
 ^^^^^^
-While USID provides an unambigious and single solution for representing data, videos come into a gray area with two plausible solutions rather than one.
+While USID provides an unambiguous and single solution for representing data, videos come into a gray area with two plausible solutions rather than one.
 A video with ``S`` frames each containing an image of shape ``U x V`` can be represented in USID either as a ``S x UV`` dataset or a ``UV x S`` dataset.